mozilla/code-review/bot/README.md

 pip install -e .
 ```

-You should now be able to run linting & unit tests:
+You should now be able to run linting and unit tests:

 ```
 flake8